jvandenaardweg/homewizard-energy-api/README.md

 ## Features

 - Complete type-safety on all API methods, responses and errors
-- Exposes a `discovery` method to discover devices on your local network using Multicast DNS
+- Exposes a discovery method to discover devices on your local network using Multicast DNS

 Official documentation: https://homewizard-energy-api.readthedocs.io/index.html

 ## Getting started

 ```
-project needs to be published on npm first, just started
+npm install homewizard-energy-api
 ```

-## Requirements:
+## Requirements

 - Node 14 or higher
 - TypeScript 4.9 or higher
+- HomeWizard devices in your network with the `Local API` option enabled

+## Supported devices

 This library supports all devices from HomeWizard that expose an API.
 This includes: